-As a general rule, capital gains are taxed at lower rates than income - 18% against 20% for basic rate taxpayers, 28% against 40% or 45% for higher rate taxpayers.
-But most taxpayers rarely make a capital gain, so they don't take advantage of the annual exempt amount for gains (£11,100) which applies in addition to the £10,600 tax-free personal allowance for income.
+For many investments capital gains are taxed at lower rates than income - 10% against 20% for basic rate taxpayers, 20% against 40% or 45% for higher or top-rate taxpayers.
+But most taxpayers only make a capital gain when they sell a second home or investment property, which is taxed at 18% and 28% in place of 10% and 20%.

+Taxpayers who can organise their investments to make gains can take advantage of the annual exempt amount for gains (£11,100)

+which applies in addition to the £11,000 tax-free personal allowance for income.
 Although investing for returns in the form of capital gains has tax advantages, it also means more risk - the value may fall as well as rise.

 Some investment products are in effect a 'wrapper' which changes the tax treatment.
-Some life insurance policies are in reality investments in open-ended investment companies (OEICs) rather than true insurance.
+Some life insurance policies are in reality investments in Open-ended Investment Companies (OEICs) rather than true insurance.
 Investing in this way means that any higher rate tax charge on the income and gains arising in the investment can be deferred until it is eventually cashed in - and 5% of the initial amount can be withdrawn each year without triggering a tax charge at all.
 These investments are often sold as conferring a tax advantage, but it is important to understand them properly to make sure that this advantage is a real one.